brenns10/funlisp/doc/embedding.rst

 3. Parse the input.
 Parsed code is simply a :c:type:`lisp_value` like any other language object.
 4. Evaluate the input within the global scope.
-5. Print the output, and a trailing newline.
+5. If an error occurred, print it and continue.
+If nothing of interest is returned, do nothing.
+Otherwise, print the output, and a trailing newline.
 6. Mark everything in scope, then sweep unreachable objects.
 7. Repeat steps 2-7 for each line of input.
 8. Destroy the language runtime to finish cleaning up memory.